-Social Vulnerability Index

-The Social Vulnerability Index is an aggregate measure of the capacity of communities to prepare for and respond to external stressors on human health such as natural or human-caused disasters, or disease outbreaks.
+Appendix D - Community Health Status Assessment Social Vulnerability Index (SVI) The Social Vulnerability Index is an aggregate measure of the capacity of communities to prepare for and respond to external stressors on human health such as natural or human-caused disasters, or disease outbreaks.
 The Social Vulnerability Index ranks each census tract on 14 social factors, including poverty, lack of vehicle access, and crowded housing.
-Communities with high Social Vulnerability Index scores have less capacity to deal with or prepare for external stressors and as a result are more vulnerable to threats on human health.
+Communities with high Social Vulnerability Index scores have less capacity to deal with or prepare for external stressors and as a result are more vulnerable to threats to human health.
+Social Vulnerability by Census Tract, 2010